learn-co-students/swift-MovieNight-lab-swift-intro-000/README.md

 But when IMDB gets back to you.. it's going to give you back the JSON object of type [`String` : `String`] listed above.

-We need to add additionaly instance properties within our `Movie` class.
+We need to add additional instance properties within our `Movie` class.
 So lets do that:

 **Create the following instance properties**: